As a group we can offer Cheltenham and the Cotswolds a wide range of complementary therapies and holistic health care.

 My Journey To Body Work

-I returned to the U.K. and qualified in the skills I had developed in Asia.
-I have since built up by clinic and continued my study in Oakwell Health Centre whilst attending many festivals including Glastonbury to share my passion for massage and sharing the importance for self love and health.
+I spent a year in Asia learning about body work and working in retreats learning different approaches to stress, and decided to bring this knowledge back and move on to body work.
+I have since built up my clinic and continued my study in Oakwell Health Centre whilst attending many festivals including Glastonbury to share my passion for massage and sharing the importance for self love and self care.

-In a society where people run themselves into the ground to serve others, I believe it is our greatest responsibility to love our selves enough to be the best version of ourselves for our family, friends and community.
-Because when we are not feeling our best, we cannot do our best for others.
+In a society where people run themselves into the ground to provide for others, I believe it is our greatest responsibility to love ourselves enough to take good care of our body and in turn, when healthy and happy… we can then be the best version of ourselves for our family, friends and community.

 Osteopathy can be hugely beneficial to keeping your body in optimum condition and reducing the risk of injury in the future.
 It can improve joint mobility and help reduce soft tissue adhesions and tightness to increase overall performance.